SpatialMap/spatialmap-paper/README.md

-# spatialmap-paper
+# Paper describing spatial map

-Paper describing spatial map
+Placeholder for the first *SpatialMap* paper.